Oslo takes an integrated approach to treat waste into circular bio-resources

 Oslo aims to utilise the bio-resources from its municipal sewage system by sending the sludge to farmers for their agricultural activities.
 To ensure high quality sludge content, Oslo actively works to reduce the inflow of wastewater containing micro-pollutants to the municipal sewage network.

 Changing citizens’ behaviours remains a challenge, specifically correctly separating their household waste.
-The bulk of food waste - 64% - is not source separated by citizens, which means this waste ends up in the residual waste stream.
+The bulk of food waste - 64% - is not source separated by citizens.
 In turn, the unseparated waste can only be used for energy recovery purposes.

-Since Oslo started source separating household food waste and plastic in 2012, rates of material recovery of the household waste increased significantly.
-In 2016, 40% of household waste was either reused or recycled, and only 3% ended in landfills.
+- In 2016, 40% of household waste was either reused or recycled in Oslo, and only 3% ended in landfills.

-liquid fertilisers used by local farmers reduce the demand for mineral fertilisers.
-This is beneficial because producing synthetic fertilisers involves mining limited resources such as phosphate rock.
+- Liquid fertilisers used by local farmers reduce the demand for mineral fertilisers.

-It is important to have a good dialogue with the future users when developing new products from waste resources.
+- It is important to have a good dialogue with the future users when developing new products from waste resources.
 Oslo’s experience was dependent on having a good and constant dialogue with farmers, professional gardeners and the public transport company to produce a product that meets important quality requirements.
-The dialogue was organised through research and development projects to produce the right quality, understand the effects from the use of the fertiliser and develop guidelines for its use.